 Ultrasound | The imaging technique known as ultrasound creates pictures of the organs and other structures inside your body using sound waves. |

-Nonstress test | Your child’s heart rate will be measured throughout this examination. |
+Nonstress test | The examiner will measure your child’s heart rate throughout this examination. |

 Biological profile | The non-stress test and an ultrasound are included in this examination. |